Robb Wolf on FDA Cholesterol Reversal || Louder With Crowder

 Rob, you must have just gone bananas when the FDA changed officially their food pyramid chart.

-They have kind of a review, and there's a public review period where people can submit commentary and thoughts about the whole process, but it's really just kind of rearranging deck chairs on the Titanic.
+Every five years, they have kind of a review, and there's a public review period where people can submit commentary and thoughts about the whole process, but it's really just kind of rearranging deck chairs on the Titanic.

-The folks on the back end of that story.
+Like nothing comes of the scientific input other than the folks on the back end of that story.

-I think the system that's going on right now, then it's a great process.
+Well, I mean, incorrect based off of who's the system that's going on right now, then it's a great process.

-But if you really want to help people and avert the obesity type 2 diabetes epidemic that we have in our country and in Western societies, then it's probably not a great recommendation.
+But if you really want to help people and avert the obesity, type 2 diabetes epidemic that we have in our country and in Western societies, then it's probably not a great recommendation.

 How dare you?